-ASET for LIght Performance:
+ASET for Light Performance:

-In the event that you're shopping for an emerald cut diamond engagement ring, you probably want it to look amazing.
-Under those circumstances, you can use an ASET Scope to verify the degree of optical precision.
+If you're shopping for an emerald cut diamond engagement ring, then you want it to look amazing.
+In that case, you can use an ASET Scope to verify the degree of optical precision.

 Ideal Scope for Light Leakage: